DD9/dd9/wp-content/plugins/postie/readme.txt

 `define('DISABLE_WP_CRON', true);` is not in your wp-config.php file.
 == Upgrade Notice ==

+= 1.5.14 =
+The postie_post filter has be deprecated in favor of postie_post_before.

 = 1.5.3 =
-* Postie can now set the first image in an email to be the "Featured" image.
+Postie can now set the first image in an email to be the "Featured" image.
 There is a new setting "Use First Image as Featured Image" which is off by default.
-* Postie now supports Use Transport Layer Security (TLS)
+Postie now supports Use Transport Layer Security (TLS)

 = 1.5.0 =
-* New filter postie_filter_email.
+New filter postie_filter_email.
 Used to map "from" to any other email.
 Allows custom user mapping.

 = 1.4.41 =
 Post format is now supported.
 You can specify any of the WordPress supported post formats using the Post type syntax.
 Post status can now be specified using the status: tag.
 Post status setting was renamed to Default Post Status and moved to the Message tab.

-= 1.4.18 =
-Many method names have been changed.
-Any custom filters may need to be updated.

 = 1.4.10 =
 All script, style and body tags are stripped from html emails.